Data Poisoning Attacks Against Multimodal Encoders: Abstract

 \section{Abstract}

-Traditional machine learning (ML) models usually rely on large-scale labeled datasets to achieve strong performance.
-However, such labeled datasets are often challenging and expensive to obtain.
-Also, the predefined categories limit the model's ability to generalize to other visual concepts as additional labeled data is required.
-On the contrary, the newly emerged multimodal model, which contains both visual and linguistic modalities, learns the concept of images from the raw text.
-It is a promising way to solve the above problems as it can use easy-to-collect image-text pairs to construct the training dataset and the raw texts contain almost unlimited categories according to their semantics.
-However, learning from a large-scale unlabeled dataset also exposes the model to the risk of potential poisoning attacks, whereby the adversary aims to perturb the model's training dataset to trigger malicious behaviors in it.
-Previous work mainly focuses on the visual modality.
-In this paper, we instead focus on answering two questions: (1) \textit{Is the linguistic modality also vulnerable to poisoning attacks?} and (2) \textit{Which modality is most vulnerable?} To answer the two questions, we conduct three types of poisoning attacks against CLIP, the most representative multimodal contrastive learning framework.
-Extensive evaluations on different datasets and model architectures show that all three attacks can perform well on the linguistic modality with only a relatively low poisoning rate and limited epochs.
-Also, we observe that the poisoning effect differs between different modalities, i.e., with lower MinRank in the visual modality and with higher Hit@K when K is small in the linguistic modality.
+Recently, the newly emerged multimodal models, which leverage both visual and linguistic modalities to train powerful encoders, have gained increasing attention.
+However, learning from a large-scale unlabeled dataset also exposes the model to the risk of potential poisoning attacks, whereby the adversary aims to perturb the model's training data to trigger malicious behaviors in it.
+In contrast to previous work, only poisoning visual modality, in this work, we take the first step to studying poisoning attacks against multimodal models in both visual and linguistic modalities.
+Specially, we focus on answering two questions: (1) \textit{Is the linguistic modality also vulnerable to poisoning attacks?} and (2) \textit{Which modality is most vulnerable?} To answer the two questions, we propose three types of poisoning attacks against multimodal models.
+Extensive evaluations on different datasets and model architectures show that all three attacks can achieve significant attack performance while maintaining model utility in both visual and linguistic modalities.
+Furthermore, we observe that the poisoning effect differs between different modalities.
 To mitigate the attacks, we propose both pre-training and post-training defenses.
 We empirically show that both defenses can significantly reduce the attack performance while preserving the model's utility.
+Our code is available at \url{https://github.com/zqypku/mm_poison/}.